UniversalDependencies/udw21/cfp.md

 ## Submission page

-Papers must be submitted in PDF format exclusively through the [SyntaxFest](https://syntaxfest.github.io/) joint submission page (available soon).
+Papers must be submitted in PDF format exclusively through the [SyntaxFest](https://syntaxfest.github.io/) joint [EasyChair](https://easychair.org/conferences/?conf=syntaxfest2021) submission page.
 All submissions will be done on Easychair.
 The link will be published here shortly.

 On the submission page, authors submit their paper only once for the whole SyntaxFest, composed of 4 conferences, but they can uncheck conferences they do not wish their paper to be considered for.
 If the paper is deemed appropriate for more than one of the selected conferences, the SyntaxFest joint organization committee decides on the final placement of the paper, which implies the day of the presentation and the proceedings the paper will appear in.